A Guide To Different Types Of Secondary Glazing

 HOW AARAN GLASS CAN HELP YOU

-Aaran Glass is a family run business with over 35 years experience within the glass and glazing industry.
-We supply and fit quality and durable secondary glazing in London, Greater London, Hertfordshire, Essex, Kent, Surrey and surrounding areas.
+Aaran Glass is a family-run business with over 35 years of experience in the glass and glazing industry.
+We supply and install high-quality, durable secondary glazing across London, Greater London, Hertfordshire, Essex, Kent, Surrey, and the surrounding areas.

-Secondary glazing is low maintenance, preserves original windows and is easy to install.
-It boosts your homes energy efficiency by reducing heat loss and enhances noise reduction as well as helping boost your homes security by adding an additional barrier.
+Secondary glazing is low-maintenance, preserves your original windows, and is simple to install.
+It helps to improve your home’s energy efficiency by reducing heat loss, minimises outside noise, and enhances security by adding an extra protective barrier.

 Reduce your enery bills by adding secondary glazing to your home or office